jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- If not, will make the tie directional so that it doesn't ever backfeed the substation
 - Check conditions for going into loop scheme

+Nic Questions:
+- Double check logic for kicking TIE/SEC out of LS when closing

 Notes:
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency
 - Remote mode does not block local PB commands (that is for PB lock to do)